samastur/GReader-hoover/README.rst

 (and don't intend to do so), but please do let me know if there is anything else you would like to see exported that isn't yet.

+Script **does not backup** data which can be exported from Google Reader itself!
+Do not rely just on this script to get everything you care about.

 Installation & usage
 ====================